Xilmi/Rotp-Fusion/FeaturesChanges.md

   - Empires will be listed on the Guide.
   - Also swap on "Continue"
 - New ALPHA OPTION to swap player on load.
+- New options to customize what is displayed on the galaxy preview.
+  - Orion On/Off
+  - Player On/Off
+  - Empires On/Off

 ### AI Improvement:

 - The bombardment-prediction now takes into consideration how many bombard-attacks were performed during tactical-combat and reduces the predicted amount accordingly.
 - The AI will no longer interrupt building a colonizer to squeeze out repellant-fighters.
 Those are nice to have but not crucial enough to delay a colony-ship.
 - Improved accuracy of beam weapon fire power estimation.